Rio sets Women's Football Day in Marta's honour

 "Brazil's women's football is one of the most victorious in the world and what better date to commemorate it than on the birthday of our best player, Marta," said legislator Nurse Rejane, who introduced the law.

 "We have to encourage this huge range of girls and teenagers that practice the sport and aspire to have the opportunity to become professionals, understanding that there are challenges, yes, but a woman's place is where she wants it to be!
-And striker Marta is undoubtedly a great inspiration for all."
+And striker Marta is undoubtedly a great inspiration for all," Rejane added.

-Six-time FIFA World Player and Brazil's No. 10, Marta is on the books of Orlando Pride.